Diablo Canyon Power Plant

+2021-22 Senate Bill 846 (Dodd) extended the plant's operations through 2030.

 Operation

 Diablo Canyon Power Plant is on approximately 750 acre of land located just west of Avila Beach, California.
 The power-producing portion of the plant occupies around 12 acre.
 PG&E owns a total of 12,820 acres of land at the site.

 Unit One

 Unit One is a 1138 MWe pressurized water reactor supplied by Westinghouse.
 It went online on May 7, 1985, and is licensed to operate through November 2, 2024.
 In 2006, Unit One generated 9,944,983 MW·h of electricity, at a nominal capacity factor of 99.8 percent.

 Unit Two

 Unit Two is a 1118 MWe pressurized water reactor supplied by Westinghouse.
 It went online on March 3, 1986, and is licensed to operate through August 20, 2025.
 In 2006, Unit Two generated 8,520,000 MW·h of electricity, at a capacity factor of 87.0 percent.

 Cooling

 The plant's once-through cooling system (OTC) draws water from the Pacific Ocean to condense steam driving its turbines.
 Unlike evaporative cooling systems used at other plants, Diablo Canyon's OTC is designed so all water can be recycled, and to assure minimal impact on ocean ecosystems.
 Reactors can be throttled back during heavy storm surges to prevent an excess of kelp from entering the cooling water intake, and power is limited during operation so that water returned to the ocean is no more than 20 F-change warmer than ambient temperature.

 All thermal power stations in California using OTC systems for cooling employ various filtering capabilities to prevent larvae and other aquatic objects from being drawn into impacts with the grids on the intake tubes, known as entrainment.
 The Diablo Canyon facility was ranked 13th in estimated power station bio-fouling and egg larvae damage in the state of California in 2013; the less productive fossil gas power units 6 & 7 at Moss Landing Power Plant were ranked as having a far higher impact on fish larvae.
 In 2014, the California Water Board released a white paper detailing the costs to convert Diablo Canyon to utilize cooling towers instead of the once-through cooling cycle.
 These upgrade cost estimates have been the subject of controversy and debate, with some arguing instead for construction of an artificial reef to better offset the environmental impact of diminished larvae spawning.